 Good News!
 You just received a work invitation from Poland.
 Now the possibility of living in Warsaw (Poland, not the one in Indiana) is real.
-They offer you health insurance and a few other attractive perks that are attractive at first glance.
+They offer you health insurance and a few other attractive perks that are attractive at first glance, and you are excited to live in one of the cities with most public libraries in the world.
 Bet you still didn’t enter into details of the cost of living in Warsaw, right?

 And just between us: we know this is not what you want to know.
 You still have no idea if your income, minus the living costs in Warsaw allows you to have a good life.
 (To have a perfect idea of Polish living costs, after reading this article check also our complete outlook of the average salaries in Poland).

 So, you run your eyes through the email and find it: the proposed salary.